I’ve been thinking about this on and off for some time. Am I too dependent on Google? Are you too dependent on Google.

 Full disclosure.
 I still use Google search occasionally when I could not find the information I wanted, or when I need to check SEO rankings of competing websites.
 As much as I can, I avoid it.

 Make sure you use both of these on your computer, and also on your mobile phone.
 On mobile, you can use Opera for blocking ads which by the way, carries tracking code.

 Have alternatives ready

-I suggest you examine if you are overly rely on Google.
+I suggest you examine if you overly rely on Google.
 For example, have you ever consider if Google decides to shut you down whether intentionally or not?

-If Google were shut you out one or two of their services, how would that impact your business?
+If Google were shut you out from one or two of their services, how would that impact your business?
 You may think that it won’t happen to you, but it can.